Valued fields, Metastable groups: Introduction

 \begin{cor} Let $H$ be a stably dominated group definable in $\ACVF$ with parameters from a local field \(L\).
 Then there exists a definable homomorphism $f: H(L) \to G(L)$ with $G$ an algebraic group over $L$, with finite kernel. \end{cor}

-Proposition\ \ref{P:embed1} reduces the study of a stably dominated group definable in the field sort of \(\ACVF\) to that of stably dominated subgroups of algebraic groups $G$.
+Proposition\ \ref{P:embed1} reduces, up to a boundedly imaginary kernel, the study of a stably dominated groups definable in \(\ACVF\) to that of stably dominated subgroups of algebraic groups $G$.
 We proceed then to describe these.

 There exists an exact sequence $1 \to A \to G \to_f L \to 1$, with $A$ an Abelian variety and $L$ an affine algebraic group.
 We show (cf. Lemma\ \ref{L:stdomext} and Corollary\ \ref{C:stdomsubgpvf}) that a definable subgroup $H$ of $G$ is stably dominated if and only if $H \meet A$ and $f(H)$ are.
 For linear groups, we have: